shd101wyy/markdown-preview-enhanced/README.md

   - Create HTML in the same directory
 - <strong> Save as HTML (CDN) </strong>
 	- Create HTML in the same directory.
+	- Require network connection to render correctly.
-	- This method is different from **Save as HTML** as it will load javascript and css dependencies from `cdn.js` instead of doing so locally
+	- This method is different from **Save as HTML** as it will load javascript and css dependencies from `cdn.js` instead of doing so locally.
 - <strong> Open in Browser </strong>
   - Open HTML in browser